Extreme cold, heavy snow: East braces for winter storm

-While a low pressure remains over the Gulf Coast, a second low pressure system will move northeastward along the southeast coast and mid-Atlantic through Sunday.
+While a low pressure remains over the Gulf Coast, a second low pressure system will move northeastward along the southeast coast and central Atlantic through Sunday.

+The system will result in a high-intensity, long-duration winter storm.
+According to Fox Weather, the conditions will extend from the southwest to the northeast and New England, leaving behind a dangerous combination of severe winter phenomena along a 2,300 miles, which could cripple major transportation hubs in the United States and cause widespread power outages.

+Heavy snow, crippling ice and several days of hazardous travel conditions are expected for more than 245 million people from Arizona to Maine over the weekend.
+In addition, more than 190 million people are under winter weather alerts, and more than 3,200 flights have been canceled nationwide since Saturday morning.

 Snowfall in excess of 12 inches